cair2015/lifelike-gds/README.md

 - a working space for refactoring legacy graph-analysis utilities
 - a reference point for Neo4j-backed Reactome querying and tracing workflows

-The project is not currently under active feature development.
-It is being rounded out and preserved as a personal fork in its current refactored state.

 Lifelike GDS is designed for:

 - Neo4j-backed Reactome graph exploration